We would like for all to have a good time dancing !

 - Food and beverages should be kept off the dance floor.
 O.k. at the sidelines where there is usually a table nearby to place food and drinks.

-- On the dance floor, the line of dance is counterclockwise around the perimeter of the floor (Waltz, Foxtrot), with stationary dances ( East Coast, Jitterbug) towards the center of the circle.
-For slotted dances (West Coast Swing.
-Cha-Cha) slots should be parallel.
-Be aware of other peoples’ lines of dance.
+- On the dance floor, the line of dance is counterclockwise around the perimeter of the floor (Waltz, Foxtrot and many other dances move along a line of dance in the perimeter of the dance area.
+The stationary dances ( East Coast, West coast swing, Balboa/Swing, Salsa, cha-cha, etc. ) towards the center of the line of dance.
+Be aware of other peoples’ areas of dance.

 - It is the leader’s responsibility to avoid mishaps and to make his partner look good on the dance floor.